-§1-507(e)(2) Groundwater Level Monitoring
+§1-903(e)(3) Groundwater Level Monitoring

-- (2) Data collected from groundwater monitoring shall be evaluated against weather conditions over the period of measurement and data from other sites.
-In years with unusual seasonal groundwater patterns, actual monitoring data may not be representative of long-term seasonal high groundwater. - (3) The monitoring period shall be from March 1 until May 31.
+- (3) The monitoring period shall be from March 1 until May 31.
 Groundwater level readings shall be taken at least once every 7 days during the monitoring period.
 If the water level reaches or exceeds the critical level the readings shall be taken at least once every 4 days until the water level falls below the critical level.
 Each reading shall be considered to represent the water level existing for 1⁄2 of the time since the previous reading plus 1⁄2 of the time until the next reading.
-For example, if the readings were 7 days apart, each reading would represent the 31⁄2 days before and the 31⁄2 days after a particular reading. - (4) The Secretary may consider information from a groundwater monitoring program that does not include the entire monitoring period.
+For example, if the readings were 7 days apart, each reading would represent the 3 1⁄2 days before and the 3 1⁄2 days after a particular reading. - (4) The Secretary may consider information from a groundwater monitoring program that does not include the entire monitoring period.
 The results will be accepted only upon a conclusive demonstration by the designer that the results accurately represent the seasonal high water table during the monitoring period. - (5) Each reading shall be recorded as the number of days represented, as described in (3) above.
-The groundwater monitoring program demonstrates that the critical level is maintained if: - (A) the groundwater level does not rise above the critical level for more than a total of 30 days during the monitoring period, - (B) the groundwater level does not rise more than 6" above the critical level for more than a total of 20 days during the monitoring period, - (C) the groundwater level does not rise more than 12" above the critical level for more than a total of 10 days during the monitoring period, - (D) the groundwater level never rises more than 18" above the critical level, and - (E) the seasonal high water table or, if calculated, the induced groundwater mounding, never rises to less than 6" from the naturally occurring ground surface and, if calculated, the induced groundwater mounding never rises to less than 6" below the bottom of a leachfield receiving filtrate effluent.
+The groundwater monitoring program demonstrates that the critical level is maintained if: - (A) the groundwater level does not rise above the critical level for more than a total of 30 days during the monitoring period; - (B) the groundwater level does not rise more than 6" above the critical level for more than a total of 20 days during the monitoring period; - (C) the groundwater level does not rise more than 12" above the critical level for more than a total of 10 days during the monitoring period; - (D) the groundwater level never rises more than 18" above the critical level; and - (E) the seasonal high water table or, if calculated, the induced groundwater mounding, never rises to less than 6" from the naturally occurring ground surface and, if calculated, the induced groundwater mounding never rises to less than 6" below the bottom of a leachfield receiving filtrate effluent. - (f) On some sites, due to low permeability soils, perched water tables may form in upper soil horizons.
+For the purpose of any wastewater system designed under these Rules, a perched water table is the seasonal high water table.
+The designer may analyze these in the same manner as any other type of groundwater table.